shashankdkte/dev-drop/sakura-v2/user_guide/README.md

 Before following any role-specific steps, sign in with your work account.

-1. Open the Sakura URL (e.g. your organisation’s Sakura link — Dev, UAT, or Production).
+1. Open the Sakura URL (e.g. your organisation’s Sakura link — Dev(https://orange-sand-03a59b103.3.azurestaticapps.net/), UAT, or Production).
 2. When prompted, sign in with your **work (Microsoft) account** (e.g. `your.name@dentsu.com`).
 3. After sign-in, you are taken to the Sakura home or dashboard.